powturbo/Turbo-Base64/README.md

 - 100% C (C++ compatible headers), without inline assembly
 <p>
 - No other scalar base64 library encode or decode faster
-- Encode or decode more than 2,5x faster as other libraries
+- Encode or decode more than **3 times** faster as other libraries
-- Up to 3 GB/s, saturates the fastest SSD drives
+- More than 3 GB/s, saturates the fastest SSD drives
 <p>